 You know what you expect of your employees, and you're probably good at communicating those expectations.
-If you're not, take 2 minutes, and check out these quick tips on improving communication in your organization.
+If you're not, take two minutes to check out these quick tips on improving communication in your organization.

 Now, if you are good at communicating your expectations, congratulations!
 You're halfway to an excellent communicative relationship with your team.
 To get the rest of the way there, you need to ask yourself a question, and this can be a difficult one to answer: